 Heineken: From brewer to service provider

 Everyone knows Heineken.
-The Dutch beer brand is donated all over the world and praised for its communication and advertisements.
-And with such a strong brand image you create high expectations, even when it comes to your business services.
+The Dutch beer brand is served all over the world and is praised for its communication and advertising.
+And with such a strong brand image you create high expectations.
+Also in the hospitality industry.

 Consistency is needed to deliver the perfect experience, everything has to convey the Heineken feeling.
 This means that all our people - from the account manager to the driver who comes to fill the beer tank - must not only understand what we as Heineken stand for, but also what we can and want to do for our customers. ”